rd--/jssc3/md/notes.md

 ## Pointer

-Scsynth Wasm does not implement the Mouse Ugens.
+ScSynth Wasm does not implement the Mouse Ugens.
 The Pointer Ugens are unit based.
 There are pointerMouse functions to emulate Mouse using Pointer.
 In Js module exports cannot be mutated.